WebAssembly/component-model/design/mvp/Async.md

   (export "summarize" (func $summarize))
 )
 ```
+For an explanation of the bitpacking of the `i32` callback return value,
+see [`unpack_callback_result`] in the Canonical ABI explainer.

 While this example spawns all the subtasks in the initial call to `summarize`,
 subtasks can also be spawned from `cb` (even after the call to `task.return`).
 It's also possible for `summarize` to call `task.return` called eagerly in the